 Common Installation Mistakes

-- For base-grill filters, don’t throw away the reusable knob, you may need it later!
+- For base-grill filters, don’t throw away the reusable knob; you may need it later!

 Concluded that the common problems listed above aren’t the problem?
 It’s time to troubleshoot!

-If this happens, then the water filter is most likely not snapped in all the way.
-If you feel that it is, and you’re still having issues, it could be the water valve leading to the refrigerator.
 To check, re-install the old filter.
-If water comes out of the old filter and not the new filter, then there is an installation problem with the new filter and not the water valve.
-If water does not come out of the old or new filter, then the problem is with the water valve.
+If water comes out of the old filter and not the new one, then there is a problem with the new one and not the water valve.
+If water does not come out of the old or new filter, the problem is with the water valve.

 Remove the fridge filter and re-fit it into the refrigerator with a sharp twist to lock it into position.

-Water Flow is Irregular
+Water flow is irregular.

 Difficulty with removing or installing the filter

-Sometimes all you need is a little extra force.
+Sometimes, all you need is a little force.
 For removal, the problem is sometimes pulling the filter down and out.
-Try rocking the filter sideways while pulling down, this should work.
-TIP: Remove the top shelf from the refrigerator as its sudden release could cause damage.
-For installation, apply more force and keep turning to lock into position.
+Try rocking the filter sideways while pulling it down; this should work.

 Water tastes different